Engee documentation

 Details

-To enable thermal effects modelling, set the parameter checkbox to `enabled'.
+To enable the simulation of thermal effects, set the option checkbox to enabled.

 Default value